 UK GAAP – What is the UK GAAP?

-The UK GAAP, short for the Generally Accepted Accounting Practice in the UK, is a regulatory body which establishes how accounts and financial reports should be prepared in the United Kingdom.
+The UK GAAP, short for the Generally Accepted Accounting Practice in the UK, is a regulatory body that establishes how accounts and financial reports should be prepared in the United Kingdom.

 The UK GAAP does not apply to all UK companies.
-According to EU law, listed companies – that is, companies whose shares are listed on a stock exchange for public trading – must instead follow the IRFS Standards.
+According to EU law, listed companies – that is, companies whose shares are listed on a stock exchange for public trading – must follow the IRFS Standards instead.
 Non-listed companies can choose whether to follow the IRFSs or the UK GAAP.

 New UK GAAP

 In 2015, the UK’s Financial Reporting Council (FRC) published a set of new reporting standards collectively known as the New UK GAAP.
 These new standards applied to all accounting periods starting on or after January 1st 2016.

 The introduction of the New UK GAAP aimed to make financial reporting both easier and cheaper, whilst creating a more unified, coherent and succinct set of standards.Compared to the old standards, the New UK GAAP: